Cactusinhand/filter-repo-rs/README.md

 - Commit, tag, and refs
   - `--replace-message FILE` applies literal replacements in commit/tag messages.
   - Short/long commit hashes in messages are rewritten to new IDs using the generated `commit-map` (pruned commits map to the zero id `0000000000000000000000000000000000000000`).
+    - Note: the `commit-map` is written at finalize; short‑hash remapping takes effect on a subsequent run reading that map.
   - `--tag-rename` and `--branch-rename` rename by prefix; annotated tags are deduped and emitted once.
+  - `HEAD` finalization: if `HEAD` pointed to a renamed branch, it is updated to the new branch name.
+If the target is missing, a best‑effort fallback branch is selected.
   - Pruning & merges: control pruning with `--prune-empty {always|auto|never}` and `--prune-degenerate {always|auto|never}`; keep degenerate merges with `--no-ff`.
   - Atomic ref updates: branches/tags updated in a single batch via `git update-ref --stdin`; `HEAD` updated via `git symbolic-ref`.